About this program

 Benefits

-- Living and learning at the Shannon Point Marine Center for one week, featuring hands-on course work prior to the start of your first Fall Quarter at Western.
-The MACS 110 experience begins prior to the start of your first Fall Quarter at Western and continues with group learning during the rest of Fall Quarter.
+- Living and learning at the Shannon Point Marine Center for one week, featuring hands-on coursework prior to the start of your first Fall Quarter at Western.
+The MACS 110 experience begins prior to the start of your first Fall Quarter at Western and continues with group learning during the rest of the Fall Quarter.

-- Developing lasting ties with a small cohort that improve student success in academic development as well as an increased sense of belonging and having a place at Western.
+- Developing lasting ties with a small cohort that improves student success in academic development as well as an increased sense of belonging and having a place at Western.

 - Interaction with invited professionals from a variety of marine science career tracks